 “Physical or mental collapse caused by overwork or stress.”

-If you lead a team, or even if you’re a member of a team, or even a freelancer, find ways to delegate the things which a) you’re not good at or b) are robbing your life of value and your day of productivity.
+If you lead a team, or even if you’re a member of a group or even a freelancer, find ways to delegate the things which you’re not good at, or are robbing your life of value and your day of productivity.

 You shouldn’t need to spend 12 hours in the office to complete your daily tasks, so there’s a good chance you’re wasting time and energy doing things that someone else could or should be doing.

-Thankfully we’re making great strides to legitimise mental health issues, especially in the workplace, and many employers are doing a lot of good stuff to help people feel comfortable in communicating their problems.
+Thankfully we’re making great strides to legitimize mental health issues, especially in the workplace, and many employers are doing a lot of good stuff to help people feel comfortable in communicating their problems.

-However, there is still a notion that persists, in which mental health issues such as burnout as not treated as genuine issues, and it is sometimes assumed that you simply ‘get yourself together’ and these issues will go away.
-You know yourself when you’re not firing on all cylinders and it’s important to take those instincts seriously.
+However, there is still a notion that persists, in which mental health issues such as burnout as not treated as genuine issues, and it is sometimes assumed that when you simply get yourself together, these issues will go away.
+You know yourself when you’re not firing on all cylinders, and it’s important to take those instincts seriously.

-Similar to the point about delegation, resist the urge to spend excessive hours at the office in order to prove your worth.
-Coming in early and staying late is all well and good if you’re being productive the whole time, but in all likelihood you’re not going to be.
+Similar to the point about delegation, resist the urge to spend excessive hours at the office to prove your worth.
+Coming in early and staying late is all well and good if you’re being productive the whole time, but in all likelihood, you’re not going to be.